innodoc/innodoc-documentation/en/_pages/about.md

 was developed at [innoCampus][innoCampus],
 [Technische Universität Berlin][tu-berlin].

-- The course Kurs illustrates the possibilities of innoDoc.
+- The course illustrates the possibilities of innoDoc.
 - It serves as a reference for course authors.
 - It is used for automated software tests.